Disability Accommodation Procedures

 - If law students have an exam conflict, they should follow the procedures outlined by the College of Law, but instead of submitting the Exam Conflict Form to Law Records, accommodated exam law students should submit the Exam Conflict Form to Disability Services by the deadline designated by the College of Law.

-- Disabilty Services obtains the tests from the Associate Dean's office and the completed tests are returned to the dean's office and delivered to the faculty secretaries by the dean's office.
+- Disabilty Services obtains the tests from the Associate Dean's office and the completed tests are returned to the Dean's office and delivered to the faculty secretaries in the Dean's office.

-Disability Services provides secure administration of exams in our office and secure pick-up and return of exams taken under our auspices.
+Disability Services provides secure administration of exams in our office.
+Professors are responsible for the delivery and pick up of all exams administered by the ODS.
 Please notify us if you have any concerns or questions about these procedures.

-Any questions should be addressed to the Director of Disability Services, Sarah Mead Smith, or the Special Needs Counselor, Kacey McNally.
-We can be reached by phone at 865-2990 or by email at firstname.lastname@example.org or email@example.com.
+Any questions should be addressed to the Director of Disability Services, Richelle Voelker, or the Special Needs Counselor, Lisa E. Schmid.
+We can be reached by phone at (504) 865-2990 or by email at firstname.lastname@example.org, email@example.com.